Frankenstein (2025 film): Development

 In 2016, del Toro said of his efforts to make the film:

 Frankenstein to me is the pinnacle of everything, and part of me wants to do a version of it, part of me has for more than 25 years chickened out of making it.
 I dream I can make the greatest Frankenstein ever, but then if you make it, you've made it.
 Whether it's great or not, it's done.
 You cannot dream about it anymore.
 That's the tragedy of a filmmaker. [...]
 You landed a 10 or you landed a 6.5 but you were at the Olympics already, and you were judged.

 In 2020, in an interview promoting the film Antlers (2021), del Toro stated that if he had the funding, he would make an adaptation of Frankenstein that would span two to three films due to the book's complexity and changing points of view.

 In 2023, the project was revived by Netflix, with whom del Toro had signed a multi-year deal to produce projects.
 Following the win of Guillermo del Toro's Pinocchio (2022) at the 95th Academy Awards for Best Animated Feature, Variety revealed that he was set to write and direct the feature with Andrew Garfield, Oscar Isaac and Mia Goth in early talks for potential roles.
 In September, del Toro revealed that filming was scheduled to commence in February 2024, and that Christoph Waltz had been added to the cast.
 In January, Jacob Elordi replaced Garfield for the role of the Creature, due to scheduling conflicts that had resulted from the SAG-AFTRA strikes.
+Elordi was recommended to del Toro by a hair stylist who worked with Elordi on Priscilla (2023); previously on the set of Priscilla, Elordi had joked about having been cast in Frankenstein.
 Del Toro had spent nine months designing the look of Garfield's Creature but they were scrapped when he departed, leaving only nine weeks for him to redesign the look for the taller Elordi.
 Felix Kammerer, Lars Mikkelsen, David Bradley, Christian Convery, and Charles Dance joined the cast in undisclosed roles.
 Dance previously portrayed the father of Frankenstein in the 2015 film Victor Frankenstein.
 In April 2024, del Toro announced Ralph Ineson had been cast in the film in a "pivotal" cameo appearance.

 Del Toro explained about taking his own approach to this adaptation: "What I find beautiful is that when you create a universal myth, whether it's Frankenstein, Pinocchio, Dracula, or Sherlock Holmes, the myth itself rises so far above the original material that any interpretation is equally faithful if done with sincerity, power, and personality.
 If you think in terms of fidelity to the canon, you would be completely paralyzed."